 As aforementioned Glossika´s courses are not appropriate to beginners starting off in the language as there are absolutely no explanations regarding grammar throughout any of the courses.

-This again serves to show that if you did decide to use their platform that you would have to use it alongside other learning resources.
 You really need the basics of the language before attempting Glossika´s method of spaced repetition.

 Again, there are no explanations of what you are learning (bar the translation of the sentence) and this means that Dutch and Swahili learners will be confused as to why they are learning incorrect times.